K-ING-TECH/Incident-Response_Invoke-WebRequest/README.md

 - **[pwncrypt.ps1](https://github.com/K-ING-TECH/Incident-Response_Invoke-WebRequest/blob/main/pwncrypt.ps1)** - Encrypts files containing sensitive data and leaves a ransom note, simulating ransomware behavior.

-## MITRE ATT&CK TTP Assessment:
-- **T1046 - Network Service Scanning**: Executed through portscan.ps1.

-- **T1059.001 - Command and Scripting Interpreter**: PowerShell - Usage of PowerShell for execution.

-- **T1567.002 - Exfiltration Over Alternative Protocol**: Data exfiltration simulated by uploading to Azure Blob Storage.

-- **T1486 - Data Encrypted for Impact**: Encryption of local files via pwncrypt.ps1.
+Finding: This indicates an active malicious or test scenario, as scripts were successfully invoked on the system.

+---

-## 3. Containment, Eradication, and Recovery
+## 4. Containment, Eradication, & Recovery
-🚫 Containment Actions:

-- Isolated the device from the network using Microsoft Defender for Endpoint (MDE).
+### 4.1 Containment Actions
+Device Isolation

+Used Microsoft Defender for Endpoint to isolate the target (windows-target-1), cutting off external attacker communication.
+Comprehensive AV Scan

-- Executed a comprehensive antivirus (AV) scan to detect and mitigate any further malicious code.
+Ran a full antivirus scan to detect and remove potential malware associated with the downloaded scripts.

-### Eradication Steps:
+### 4.2 Eradication Steps

-- Reimaged the device and redeployed it using the last known good backup.
+Reimaging & Redeployment

+Restored the machine from a known-good backup to ensure all malicious artifacts were removed.

-### Recovery Measures:
+### 4.3 Recovery Measures

+#### Security Awareness Training
-- Enrolled the affected user in an updated security awareness training program using KnowBe4.
+Enrolled the affected user in KnowBe4 advanced training for phishing and malicious link recognition.

+#### Policy Updates
+Restricted PowerShell usage to administrative accounts only.

-- Developed and implemented a new policy to restrict PowerShell usage for non-administrative users.
+Created a new rule preventing Invoke-WebRequest for non-privileged users.

-## 📑 NIST 800-61 Compliance:

-- PR.PT-5: Restrict execution of scripts and enforce least privilege for administrative actions.

-- RS.MI-3: Eradication of malware and unauthorized scripts.

-- RC.IM-1: Implementation of improved policies to mitigate future incidents.
+---

+## 5. Post-Incident Activities
-## 4. Lessons Learned & Security Improvements
+#### Lessons Learned
-- Enhance monitoring rules for PowerShell execution with bypass flags.

-- Implement stricter conditional access and endpoint protection policies.

-- Regularly audit administrative privileges and script execution logs.
+Reinforced user education on suspicious links.

+Identified a policy gap allowing unprivileged PowerShell downloads.

+#### Policy Enforcement
+Implemented new controls restricting remote download commands.

+Elevated overall logging and alert thresholds for external script pulls.

+#### Incident Closure
+Verified all malicious scripts and processes were removed.

+Closed the Sentinel incident as “True Positive.”

+---

+## 6. Conclusion
+The detection of PowerShell Invoke-WebRequest commands downloading four malicious scripts triggered a Sentinel alert.
+Investigation confirmed both the download and execution of the scripts, marking a successful infiltration attempt.
+Quick device isolation and thorough scanning limited damage.
+Post-incident actions included reimaging the machine, updating security policies, and enhancing user training to mitigate future threats.
+By following NIST 800-61 practices, this incident was effectively contained, eradicated, and used as an opportunity to strengthen overall cybersecurity posture.

+---

+## 7. MITRE ATT&CK TTPs
+**T1059.001 (Command & Scripting Interpreter:** PowerShell)	Attacker utilized PowerShell commands (Invoke-WebRequest) to download and execute payloads.

+**T1105 (Ingress Tool Transfer):**	Scripts/payloads transferred from an external source (GitHub) onto the target system.

+**T1027 (Obfuscated Files or Information):**	Potential script obfuscation, bypass of security policies, and stealthy use of PowerShell.